rehanMe/Alice/README.md

 # Alice
-Alice is a personal assistant which takes voice inputs are does various tasks such as playing music, searching wikipedia, opening youtube etc.
+Alice is a personal assistant which takes voice inputs and does various tasks such as playing music, searching wikipedia, opening youtube etc.

 Steps to get Alice working for you:
 1. Install python 3.6.0: You can get it here: https://www.python.org/downloads/release/python-360/